RxLaboratory/Ramses/src-docs/docs/components/server/config.md

 - `$serverAddress` must be the one and only address used by the *Ramses Applications* to connect to this server.
 If this is incorrectly set, *Ramses Applications* won't be able to connect to this server.
 - `$forceSSL` will always redirect calls to `https` when set to `true`.
 Set this to `false` if you don't have any SSL certificate on this server (not recommended).
+- `$disableCompression` allows to disable the compression of the data when it is sent to the client (not recommended).
+Change this only if there are issues with the connexion to the client or if you know your server can't send compressed data (using gzip).
 - `$sessionTimeout` is the time, in seconds, before an idle client is disconnected.
 - `$cookieTimeout` is the time, in seconds, before a client is disconnected, no matter what.
 - `$clientKey` can be changed *only* if your client is not the official open source *Ramses Client Application*.
 Otherwise, leave it to the default value.
 It is a way to make sure only your client can connect to the server.
 It is currently used only when setting up the first user (administrator) during the server installation.